-- Q: When I scan some 35mm chromes with burnt-out highlights, why do I lose the very lightest tones? - A: Although we work very hard to ensure the HCT's white patches represent the lowest possible D-min (minimum density), some originals may have an even lighter D-min, which may not be recognized by some profiles.
-This may be caused by varying thickness or different plastics in the base.
-You can solve this by extending the highlight range of the HCT target scan prior to making the profile.
-(See 'Extended-range profiles.')
+- Q: When I scan some 35mm chromes with burnt-out highlights, why do I lose the very lightest tones? - A: Although we try to ensure every HCT's whitest patches represent the lowest possible D-min (minimum density) on that material, some originals may have an even lighter D-min due to processing variations or varying base film thickness.
+You can solve this by extending the highlight range of the HCT target scan prior to making the profile as described under Extended-Range Profiles.